 Mastering is the finalisation process where everything gets baked together.
 This is where the mix is perfected, and the track as a whole is worked on to give it shine, sparkle, volume, depth, punch and loudness.

-During the mastering process, as an audio engineer, I will typically utilise different tools like compression, stereo width tools, limiters, maximisers, EQ, automation and more to ensure that the final master achieves the right levels to meet industry standards and the proper tone for your style of music.
+During the mastering process, as audio engineers, we will typically utilise different tools like compression, stereo width tools, limiters, maximisers, EQ, automation and more to ensure that the final master achieves the right levels to meet industry standards and the proper tone for your style of music.

 Here's the link to the full article for a more detailed understanding: